lana2mars/gigscan/README.md

 **Autonomous Economic Intent Detection Agent for the Freelance Economy**

-Built for VETROX AGENTIC 3.0 Hackathon | Track 4: The Scholar
+Built for AGENTIC 3.0 Hackathon | Track 4: The Scholar

 > *"We are not looking for toys.
 We are looking for species."* — AGENTIC 3.0 Manifesto